QUESTIONS & CONCERNS

 The course for which I want to register is reserved (has a green triangle).

 Review the reserved seat information by clicking on the class since these types of courses are reserved for a specific student population.
 If you meet the reserve criteria, then you can add the class to your class schedule.
 If you do not meet the reserve criteria, then you generally cannot add the class.
 Please note that some classes have a “reserve until date” which means any remaining seats will be released to the entire student population on the specified date and you may be able to enroll in the class at that time.
+NOTE: All iCourse sections will be reserved for “On campus students” – if you attend ASU in person, you are included in that reserve population.

-The red X box means the class is filled.
+The red X means the class is filled.
 Keep monitoring the class to see if a seat becomes available since class seating may change up until the drop/add deadline.
 Please note there are no wait lists for classes at ASU and it's recommended you have alternative courses in mind during registration.
 Be flexible and choose another class if you cannot get the one you want.

 Section-full class override: you can email the instructor of the course and ask if a class override is possible for a course that is already full.
-If you receive approval for a Section-full class override, then send the email approval from the instructor to email@example.com for review.
+If you receive approval for a Section-full class override, send the email approval from the instructor to firstname.lastname@example.org for review.

 Prerequisite class override: you can email the instructor of the course and ask for permission to register for a class in which you do not meet listed class prerequisites.
 If you receive instructor approval for a prerequisite class override, then send the email approval to email@example.com for review.